-The "verbose" button
+The verbose button

-When calculating the attenuation curves (button "calculate curve") if you click on "verbose" you'll get three windows:
+When computing the attenuation curves ("calculate curve" button) if you click on "verbose" you'll get several ancillary figures.
+Let's see the main ones.

-The first window shows the dataset with highlighted the first and the last considered traces for the analysis of the attenuation.
+A window simply presents the traces with highlighted the first and the last considered traces for the analysis of the attenuation.